 San Joaquin Hatchery is part of Friant Interactive Nature Site (FINS).
 After visiting the hatchery stay and explore the rest of the site, which includes: The San Joaquin River Parkway Trail, The Small Fry Children's Discovery Trail, picnic areas and outdoor classroom; view the California native vegetation gardens, behold San Joaquin River watershed tile mosaic and be on the lookout for wildlife flying overhead while on site.
 At FINS not only can you see salmonid life stages up close and feed the growing fish, you can enjoy nature by taking a stroll or picnicking along the trials.
 Kids can learn through play experiencing the life of a trout in themed play areas imaging they are a fish finding prey and hiding from predators in natural habitats.
 The 59 acres of state property is about a 15-minute drive from Fresno.

 - Coming soon: Salmon Conservation and Research Facility

-Coming soon - Salmon Conservation and Research Facility – Construction of the facility is resuming on May 31, 2022, and is estimated to be completed by June 2023.
+Construction of the facility is resuming on May 31, 2022, and is estimated to be completed by June 2023.
 Completing construction of this facility will allow reopening of the San Joaquin River Parkway Trail connecting to Fresno County Lost Lake Recreation Area and access to the San Joaquin River.
-Currently for the safety of the public a portion of the San Joaquin River Parkway Trail is closed due to construction of the new facility.
+For public safety, a portion of the San Joaquin River Parkway Trail is currently closed due to construction of the new facility.